-This section contains many of the same examples and strategies highlighted in the previous version but was reorganized to align with the conceptual model (Figure 35).
-Further, we added examples and strategies to reflect new elements of this model that were not addressed by the previous version.
-More specifically, this section now includes promising practices and recommendations for each of the following SDOH at the community level: physical environment, public safety, social environment, transportation, education, employment, health systems and services, housing, and income and wealth.
-We recognize that some health professionals may understandably become overwhelmed by the complex web of challenges and apparent disadvantages in less healthy communities, including the challenge of addressing structural racism.
-Fortunately, we included examples of programs and strategies that have shown promising results in other communities.
-We built on examples from the previous version of the guide with examples highlighted in the National Academies Committee Report (2017).
-We are confident that a seemingly modest change can build upon itself or be leveraged to promote greater changes and impact.
+Understandably, some health professionals become overwhelmed by the complex web of challenges and apparent disadvantages in less healthy communities.
+But those communities simply have more areas for improvement.
+A seemingly modest change can build upon itself or be leveraged to promote greater changes and impact.
 An investment in one area can stimulate investments in other areas.
 A new playground that brings families together can inspire an adjacent community garden.
 Removing graffiti and improving the lighting along a sidewalk invites people outside, simultaneously discouraging vandals and other criminal activity.
 And a new corner store can encourage additional commercial activity and investment.